Asian shares tumble after Dow has worst day since 2011

 "The economy has had record high corporate earnings and improving wages and labor conditions.
 Consumer spending is also recovering and so the Japanese economy is stable," said Toshimitsu Motegi, the economy minister.
 "As for market movements, I will watch closely for any impact on the economy."

-After the market's big gains in 2017 and early 2018, stocks were overdue for a drop, said David Kelly, the chief global strategist for JPMorgan Asset Management.

-"It's like a kid at a child's party who, after an afternoon of cake and ice cream, eats one more cookie and that puts them over the edge," said David Kelly, the chief global strategist for JPMorgan Asset Management.

-During Monday's roller-coaster trading on Wall Street, at its lowest ebb, the Dow was down 1,597 points from Friday's close.
+At its lowest ebb during Monday's roller-coaster trading on Wall Street, the Dow had lost 1,597 points.
 That came during a 15-minute stretch where the 30-stock index lost 700 points and then gained them back.

-Banks fared the worst as bond yields and interest rates nosedived.
-Health care, technology and industrial companies took outsize losses and energy companies sank with oil prices.

 The Dow finished down 4.6 percent at 24,345.75.
 The Standard & Poor's 500 index, the benchmark most professional investors and many index funds use, sank 4.1 percent, to 2,648.94.
 That was its biggest loss since August 2011, when stocks were reeling as investors fretted over European government debt and the U.S. credit rating was downgraded after the debt ceiling impasse.

-The slump began Friday on concerns that creeping signs of higher inflation and interest rates could derail the U.S. economy and the market's record-setting rally if the Federal Reserve raises interest rates more quickly, making it more expensive for people and businesses to borrow money.
+Investors have sold shares out of concern that with inflation creeping higher, the Federal Reserve might raise interest rates more quickly, making it more expensive for people and businesses to borrow money and derailing the economic expansion and the prolonged share price rally.

 The S&P 500 has fallen 7.8 percent since it set its latest record high on Jan.
 26.

-Monday's drop was bad, but there were worse days during the financial crisis.
-The Dow's 777-point plunge in September 2008 was equivalent to 7 percent, far bigger than Monday's decline.
+Monday's drop was bad, but there were worse days during the financial crisis, including a 777-point plunge in the Dow in September 2008 that was equivalent to 7 percent, far bigger than Monday's decline.

-A drop of 10 percent from a peak is referred to on Wall Street as a "correction."
-The last such drop came in early 2016, when oil prices were plunging as investors worried about a drop in global growth, which could have sharply reduced demand.
+A 10 percent drop from a peak is referred to on Wall Street as a "correction."
+The last such decline came in early 2016, when oil prices were plunging as investors worried that slowing global growth might sharply reduce demand.
 U.S. crude hit a low of about $26 a barrel in February of that year.

-On Tuesday, oil prices were steady.
-Benchmark U.S. crude fell 71 cents to $63.44 per barrel in electronic trading on the New York Mercantile Exchange.
+Oil prices were steady Tuesday, with benchmark U.S. crude down 43 cents at $63.72 per barrel in electronic trading on the New York Mercantile Exchange.
 On Monday, it gave up $1.30 to $64.15 per barrel.
-Brent crude, which is used to price international oils, shed 73 cents to $66.89 per barrel.
+Brent crude, which is used to price international oils, shed 36 cents to $67.26 per barrel.

-Now, the highest bond yields in years are making bonds more appealing to investors compared with stocks.
-Bond prices jumped after a steep decline on Friday.

-On Tuesday, the yield on the 10-year Treasury slipped to 2.68 percent from 2.84 percent.
-Lower interest rates hurt banks because they cannot charge as much money for mortgages and other types of loans.

 AP Markets Writer Marley Jay contributed to this story from New York.
 He can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jayt